Always Stay Online and Active on Slack with WebSocket Framejacking

 Is Eric really away?Eric is usually activeAm I really away or offline when I’m in a different window?

-By changing just four characters in Slack, we can always stay active without going inactive, even after hours and hours with a minimized browser.
+By changing just four characters in Slack, we can always stay active without going inactive, even after hours with a minimized browser.

 Are There Existing Solutions?

-Let’s see what kinds of solutions exist or we can think of before we analyze an extremely simple and effective solution.
+Let’s see what solutions exist or we can think of before we analyze an extremely simple and effective solution.

 Online service that pretends to be you